 Hips: The length around the fullest part of your hip and over the bottom in dress measurements.

-Iridescence: Fabrics that are shiny and appear to be more than one color when viewed in different lights and from different angles.
+Iridescence: Fabrics that are shiny and appear to be more than one colour when viewed in different lights and from different angles.

 Lace: A type of fabric that is web-like and generally used in dresses as an overlay or appliqué to give a delicate, feminine look to the garment.